compbiolabucf/CellTrack/README.md

 # CellTrack
-This project is the implement of the algorithm proposed in manuscript "An Advanced Framework for Time-lapse Microscopy Image Analysis".
-It contains two tasks to process time-lapse microscopy images.
-The first part is to classify cancer cells into live and dead categories.
-The second part is to detect phagocytoses in these images.
+The algorithm proposed in manuscript "An Advanced Framework for Time-lapse Microscopy Image Analysis" can detect, track, and classify  cancer cells as well as detect phagocytosis in time-lapse Microscopy images.

 ## Required Python packages
 - Numpy